18 Best Baby Breakfast Recipes

 - Boil peas and carrots till soft separately

-- Once done, blend together using the vegetable stock as thinner
+- Once done, blend using the vegetable stock as thinner

 - Add this vegetable puree to the rice flour and water mixture

-- Continue boiling the mixture until they mix well
+- Continue boiling the mixture until it mixes well

 - Cool well before feeding it to your baby